stratosphereips/NetSecGame/README.md

 `--debug_level` is an optional parameter to control the logging level `--debug_level=["DEBUG", "INFO", "WARNING", "CRITICAL"]` (defaul=`"INFO"`):
 ##### Running on Windows (with Docker desktop)
 When running on Windows, Docker desktop is required.
-T
 ```cmd
 docker run -d --rm --name netsecgame-server ^
   -p 9000:9000 ^